International Police Association Virus

-Log in to the account that is infected with International Police Association scam.
+Log in to the account infected with International Police Association scam.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all the entries detected.

 Alternative International Police Association scam removal guide:

-6. Restart your computer, download and install a legitimate anti-spyware software and perform a full system scan to eliminate any left remnants of International Police Association scam.
+6. Restart your computer, download and install legitimate anti-spyware software and perform a full system scan to eliminate any remnants of International Police Association scam.

-If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of ransomware disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
-After removing International Police Association scam from your PC restart your computer and scan it with a legitimate antispyware software to remove any possibly left remnants of this security infection.
+If you cannot start your computer in Safe Mode with Networking (or with Command Prompt), boot your computer using a rescue disk.
+Some variants of ransomware disable Safe Mode, making its removal more complicated.
+For this step, you need access to another computer.
+After removing International Police Association scam from your PC, restart your computer and scan it with legitimate antispyware software to remove any remnants of this security infection.

 Other tools known to remove International Police Association scam: